k5rv/spotifyrunning/README.md

    ```shell
    mvn package -P build-docker-image
    ```
-   After last command you will receive the following output
+   After last command you will receive the following output, it means the image was built and pushed successfully. `k5rv` will be substituted with your Docker Hub username.
    ```shell
    [INFO] Built and pushed image as k5rv/suddenrun:0.0.1-SNAPSHOT, k5rv/suddenrun
    [INFO] Executing tasks: